 3) Based on the audit procedures performed that have been considered reasonable and appropriate in the circumstances, and according to the information and explanations provided to us by the Management in this regard nothing has come to our notice that has caused us to believe that the representations under sub-clause (i) and (ii) of Rule 11(e) as provided under (1) and (2) above, contain any material mis-statement.

-v.
-The Company has neither declared nor paid any dividend during the year.
+v) The Company has neither declared nor paid

-to its directors is within the limits laid prescribed under Section 197 read with Schedule V of the Act and the rules thereunder.
+3. In our opinion, according to information, explanations given to us, the remuneration paid by the Company to its directors is within the limits laid prescribed under Section 197 read with Schedule V of the Act and the rules thereunder.

-For M S K A & Associates Chartered Accountants
+For M S K A & Associates

 ICAI Firm Registration No. 105047W